Texas Mobile Gambling Guide

 What to save when a mobile claim or app flow looks wrong

-Mobile evidence disappears quickly.
+Open evidence JSONMobile evidence disappears quickly.
 Save it before the route or app updates.
+Do not include SSN, card, bank, seed phrase, document numbers, ID images, account credentials or private addresses.

 - App listing or exact domain name.